NikhilSamuel007/Face-Detection---Face-Recognition/README.md

 This project aims to train a face recognition model using a pre-trained ResNet50 network.
 The script allows for training, validation, and saving of the model
 # Face Recognition
 ## Table of Contents
-  Requirements
+ - Requirements
-  Installation
+ - Installation
-  Dataset Structure
+ - Dataset Structure
-  Usage
+ - Usage
-  Training
+ - Training
-  Saving the Model
+ - Saving the Model

-## Requirements
 ## Requirements

 - Python